Adarsh-010101/JAVASCRIPT-Study-materials-/README.md

 ## OPERATORS
    - Spread :
               -The JavaScript spread operator ( ... ) allows us to quickly copy all or part of an existing array or object into another array or object.
-              -The Spread operator expands elements of an iterable,
+              -The Spread operator expands elements of an iterable .

    - Rest :
+              -The Rest Operator compresses elements of an iterable .
+              -The rest operator ( ... ) instructs the computer to add whatever otherInfo (arguments) supplied by the user into an array

 ## Destructuring